PRM™ Certificate Programs for Students

 The Professional Risk Manager (PRM™) Designation program is designed for practicing risk managers within the financial services industry.
 As a practitioner based program, its requirements were established to ensure individuals who undertake the program study and examinations are prepared.

 The topics that are assessed in the PRM examination program are often addressed in bachelor and master degree programs that include financial risk management courses.
-As a result, the PRMIA Education Committee changed the requirements to allow current students or recent graduates from undergraduate programs to undertake the examinations.
+As a result, PRMIA changed the requirements to allow recent graduates or current students from undergraduate programs to undertake the examinations.

-If you already meet the experience requirements for the PRM Designation, you must submit a formal PRM Application - a student application will NOT be approved.
+If you already meet the experience requirements for the PRM Designation, you must submit a formal PRM Application - a Recent Graduate & Student application will NOT be approved.

-A current transcript that shows you are currently enrolled into a degree program.
+If you hold an undergraduate degree but do not yet have two years of work experience, you are eligible to sit for the PRM examinations in either certificate program by submitting a scanned copy of the degree awarded within the last two years.
+For current students, a current transcript that shows you are currently enrolled into a degree program must be submitted.
 The transcript can be a scanned copy of an official transcript or an unofficial transcript downloaded from your student portal.
-If you hold an undergraduate degree but do not yet have two years of work experience, you are also eligible to sit for the PRM examinations in either certificate program by submitting a scanned copy of the degree awarded within the last two years.

-Since the intent of this student program is to allow individuals to sit for the exams while they are in a program of study, it is important that you purchase your first exam authorization within 60 days of your approval message.
-After 60 days, if you do not purchase an exam authorization, your student application will be marked as expired.
+Since the intent of this program is to allow individuals to sit for the exams while they are in or have just completed a program of study, it is important that you purchase your first exam authorization within 60 days of your approval message.
+After 60 days, if you do not purchase an exam authorization, your application will be marked as expired.

 The program fee is US$364 for PRMIA Sustaining members and US$540 for non-members.
 The Program fee includes 60 month access to the related PRM handbooks and authorization to sit for the exam at a Pearson VUE test center or in a remote-proctored environment.
 The exam must be completed within 12 months of enrollment.